-As you may know, under state and local wetlands laws and regulations, anyone wishing to do work in or near areas called "wetland resource areas" must first receive permission of the ACC.
-Wetland resource areas include swamps, bogs, meadows, forested wetlands, vernal pools, isolated land subject to flooding and also streams, rivers, ponds, lakes, banks of those water bodies, land within 100 feet of those areas, and the 100-year floodplain.
-State and local regulations define each of these areas including their boundaries.
+Under state and local wetlands laws and regulations, anyone wishing to do work in or near areas called "wetland resource areas" must first receive permission of the ACC.
+Wetland resource areas include swamps, bogs, meadows, forested wetlands, vernal pools, isolated land subject to flooding and also streams, rivers, ponds, lakes, banks of those water bodies, land within 100 feet of those areas, and the 100-year floodplain.1 State and local regulations define each of these areas including their boundaries.

-Arlington Town Meeting many years ago adopted the Town of Arlington Wetlands Protection Bylaw ("Bylaw") to protect more areas than protected under the Act and to provide greater protection of those areas.
+Arlington Town Meeting many years ago adopted the Town of Arlington Wetlands Protection Bylaw ("Bylaw") to protect more areas than are protected under the Act and to provide greater protection of those areas.
 The Bylaw usually is administered by the ACC.
 The ACC has adopted regulations to complement and implement the Bylaw.
-The ACC's June 5, 2015 Wetland Regulations, which implements and interprets the Bylaw.
+The ACC's June 5, 2015 Wetland Regulations, which implement and interpret the Bylaw apply to this project.
 The Commission revised its regulations after the Applicant submitted its 40B application, so understands that the June 5, 2015 regulations apply (as attached to our September 26, 2016 letter to the ZBA).